minterpy-project/minterpy/joss/paper.md

 [^unisolvent]: Unisolvent here means that the interpolating polynomial can be uniquely determined by the given interpolation nodes.
 In one dimension, this implies that the nodes are of distinct values.
-[^equispaced]: In fact, Runge's phenomenon occurs when an interpolating polynomial is constructed using equispaced interpolating nodes, leading to large oscillations, especially at the endpoints of the interpolation interval.
+[^equispaced]: Runge's phenomenon arises when using equispaced interpolation nodes, causing large oscillations, especially near the interval's endpoints.
-Adding more equispaced points does not resolve these oscillations.
+Adding more points does not resolve these oscillations.
 [^lipschitz]: that is, $\lvert f(x) - f(y) \rvert \leq L \lvert x - y \rvert$ for some constant $L$ and for all $x, y \in \Omega$ where $\Omega$ is a bounded domain.
 [^chebfun-ports]: Packages in other languages based on or similar to Chebfun include ApproxFun [@Olver2023] (Julia), and ChebPy [@Richardson2024] and pychebfun [@Swierczewski2024] (Python).
-[^anisotropy]: By incorporating anisotropy (e.g., through an adaptive scheme), it is possible to construct sparser polynomials.
-While Minterpy currently does not support an adaptive scheme, users can still specify their own downward-closed multi-index sets to construct interpolating polynomials.
+[^anisotropy]: Incorporating anisotropy (e.g., via an adaptive scheme) enables sparser polynomials.
+While Minterpy does not yet support adaptivity, users can define custom downward-closed multi-index sets for interpolation.
-[^machine]: The numerical experiment was conducted on a machine equipped with a 32-core AMD EPYC processor, 256 GB of RAM, running Python v3.9.19 on Debian 12 Linux.
-The results of the experiment are archived in [@Wicaksono2025].
+[^machine]: Details of the numerical experiments can be found in [@Wicaksono2025].
 [^sparse]: Both Chaospy and equadratures support sparse polynomial construction, which can help reduce the number of coefficients.
 Comparing these approaches, however, is beyond the scope of this work.
 [^pchip]: Piecewise cubic Hermite interpolating polynomial.
-[^non-interpolatory]: The polynomials are, however, not strictly interpolatory.
+[^non-interpolatory]: The polynomials are, however, not strictly interpolatory, i.e., they generally do not satisfy \autoref{eq:interpolation-condition}.